 The lead reviewers for Planning the Transition to End-of-Life Care in Advanced Cancer are:

-- Mary K. Buss, MD (Beth Israel Deconess Medical Center)
+- Mary K. Buss, MD, MPH (Beth Israel Deconess Medical Center)

 - Larry D. Cripe, MD (Indiana University School of Medicine)